 The blood of bulls and goats could not ever fully and finally take away the sins of humans, and so pre-law Job and finally out-from-under-the-law Paul both found themselves heralding God’s grace, but their heralding of grace was not with the voice of prosperity the Pentateuch, the proverbs, and the books of the prophets promised to the blameless.

 Blameless Job heralded this grace unwittingly when he spoke about his deep longings for a mediator, and for resurrection, and vindication.
 He heralded grace simply by suffering through unearned horrendous evil that spoke to us of the wrath of God and that spoke to us of the undeserved suffering of the Christ who would come.
 Paul, on the other hand, once introduced to the ultimate sacrifice and truly made blameless, knowingly and joyfully suffered terrible physical and emotional things to bring this message of grace to the world.

 I would suspect that the most personally satisfying outcome of suffering for both these men was the increase of their own joy that came from profoundly seeing and intensely experiencing God.
 How many true Christians have come to the end of their suffering with a deeper faith or with a more profound understanding of God?

 But innocent suffering is not just for the final joy of the sufferer.
-Suffering infants may never experience this kind of joy but yet the suffering of these tiny blameless ones as well as the suffering of blameless full-grown men and women make it possible for others to see a living example of the suffering Christ, and, in so doing, they make a way for grace.
+Suffering infants may never experience this kind of joy.
+Yet the suffering of these tiny blameless ones, as well as the suffering of blameless full-grown men and women, make it possible for others to see a living example of the suffering Christ, and, in so doing, they make a way for grace.
 Isn’t that what Paul meant when he described his sufferings as “filling up what is lacking in Christ’s afflictions”?
 Isn’t that what he was describing when he said, “We always carry the death of Jesus in our body, so that the life of Jesus may also be revealed in our body”?